PyramidTechnologies/PTI.Rs232Validator/readme.md

 Our new API is designed to be faster, more memory-efficient, and provide better logging utilities.

+## Non-Windows Support

+We are dependent on a preview version of System.IO.Ports when targeting dotnetcore and non-Windows platforms.
+We do not recommend using a preview package in production systems.
+Regular .NET Framework platforms use the built-in System.IO.Ports package.

 ## Logging

 We use a simple logging interface to decouple from any external logging framework.
 Just implement our ILogger and